mario-bermonti/mario-bermonti.github.io/_pages/research.md

 these tools should minimize the burden of clinicians and students.

 As part of these lines of research I develop software tools to improve the way we research these topics.
-More information can be found in the <a href="{{ site.url }}{{ site.baseurl }}/software">Software section</a>.
+You can find more information in the <a href="{{ site.url }}{{ site.baseurl }}/software">Software section</a>.